aayushisabharwal/techlearn-backend-qotd/README.md

 Open a Pull Request

-📄 License
+# 📄 License
 This project is created for interview assessment purposes.
 Not for commercial use.

-👤 Author
+# 👤 Author
-Interview Candidate
+Interview Candidate : Aayushi Sabharwal

 Task completed for: TechLearn Solutions Backend Interview

-Date: January 2024
+Date: January 2026

 Position: Backend Developer

-🙏 Acknowledgements
+# 🙏 Acknowledgements
 TechLearn Solutions for the comprehensive interview task requirements

 Express.js team for the robust and minimalist web framework